 Flip a coin or choose someone to throw the pallino first.
 The pallino can be thrown at any distance, however, keep in mind that the team that throws the pallino will not be the last team that throws the bocce ball.
 So, there is some strategy to the placement of the pallino.
 After the pallino is thrown, that same player will throw their first bocce ball.
 Each team will rotate turns until all bocce balls are thrown, which is called a frame.

 Technically, you could play with 8 teams with each team using one ball for game play.
 For best results, you will need to use two different bocce ball sets to be able to distinguish each team’s balls.
-Here is a simple run down of possibly options.
+Here is a simple run down of possible options.

 - 2 Teams (2 players) | 4 balls each player